 This article is part of the ‘Europe’s Hidden Christmas Market Gem‘ trip report, which consists of the following chapters:

-2. Sightseeing in Sibiu’s old town & a visit to the local Christmas market (current chapter)
+2. Sightseeing in Sibiu’s Old Town and a Visit to the Local Christmas Market (current chapter)